shiroinekotfs/jupyter-cpp-header-template/README.md

 * Using namespace for your header.
 We do recommend not requiring it.
 However, if you want a user to use the code globally, save the code as you usually do.

-* Include guard is **RECOMMENDED** to prevent any conflict while importing, declaring and using function in C++ headers.
-To know what the guard is, check out this [WikiPedia page](https://en.wikipedia.org/wiki/Include_guard)
+* Include guard is **RECOMMENDED** to prevent any conflict while importing, declaring and using functions in C++ headers.
+To know what the guard is, check out this [Wikipedia page](https://en.wikipedia.org/wiki/Include_guard)

 ### Versioning headers